 But cryptocurrencies have a short record of performance compared to conventional investments like stocks.
 Bitcoin, the world’s first decentralised cryptocurrency, was only created in 2009.
 We don’t know yet if its explosive growth will continue over the long run.

 There’s also a risk of losing a lot of your money, as cryptocurrencies are extremely volatile.
-Recently in May 2021, Bitcoin lost half its value in a week.
+In May 2021, Bitcoin lost half its value in a week.
 And even that pales against the crash of 2017, when Bitcoin lost 84% of its value.
+Today, it has bounced back to see the biggest increase in value since 2020.
 In other words, there’s a chance of huge returns when you invest in cryptocurrency, but you should also be prepared to lose your money.

 How much you should invest, according to experts

-Aaron Tang, Country Manager for Luno Malaysia, shared that cryptocurrencies have many features that make them viable investments.
+Aaron Tang, Regional Manager APAC for Luno Malaysia, shared that cryptocurrencies have many features that make them viable investments.
 “Cryptocurrencies are considered a good store of value and a hedge against inflation in a global economic environment of increased monetary stimulus and low interest rates,” he said.

 According to Tang, Bitcoin has been compared to digital gold, and it has all the characteristics that make gold appealing to investors – and more.
 “It has a limited supply in which only a specific amount of Bitcoin exists and will ever be produced, 21 million.
 It can be made into smaller units without losing unit value.
 Its technology makes it very stable, it won’t degrade, and it’s impossible to counterfeit.”